top of page

 • February 1, 2027.

-Substantial changes have been made to the regulatory part, redefining its scope of application and updating the classification of professional profiles in the sector based on the new standards.
+Significant amendments have been made to the regulatory section, redefining its scope of application and updating the classification of professional profiles within the sector according to new standards.

-In fact, the areas of activity in both the commerce and services sectors have been extended.
-In particular, the scope of organized distribution has been integrated with parapharmacy products and the inclusion of dark stores; while in the world of services, rental and sale services for audiovisuals and software and hardware products have been introduced, as well as general administrative services at private online universities, tax assistance centers, and operational marketing service companies.
+Indeed, the activity areas for both the commerce and services sectors have been expanded.
+Specifically, the scope of organized distribution has been integrated to include parapharmacy products and the inclusion of dark stores; while in the services sector, rental and sales services for audiovisual products and software and hardware products have been introduced, as well as general administrative services for private online universities, tax assistance centers, and operational marketing service companies.

-Furthermore, improvements have been introduced in gender policies, and additional leave is planned for female victims of violence; specific reasons have been introduced for fixed-term employment contracts, to be used both for renewals (from the first renewal) and for extensions beyond 12 months and up to 24 months.
+Furthermore, improvements have been introduced in gender policies, and additional leave is provided for women who are victims of violence; specific grounds have been established for fixed-term employment contracts, to be utilized for both renewals (from the first renewal) and extensions beyond 12 months up to 24 months.

-The Parties, sharing the importance of agile work as an organizational method to reconcile life and work times, as well as to contribute to the reduction of environmental impact, with the Agreement of March 22, 2024, have implemented the National Protocol of December 7, 2021, on agile work.
+The Parties, recognizing the importance of agile work as an organizational modality to reconcile work-life balance and contribute to environmental impact reduction, have adopted the National Protocol of December 7, 2021, on agile work through the Agreement of March 22, 2024.

-Regarding the economic aspect, we summarize the increases in basic pay and their respective effective dates:
+Regarding the economic provisions, we summarize the basic pay increases and their respective effective dates:

 LEVEL